Air Source Heat Pump Efficiency

 When heating up a space, you need to account for how much (and how quickly) that space loses heat.
 Some materials, like masonry, take longer to absorb heat and hold on to it for much longer than, say, wood panelling.
 As a rule of thumb, the denser the material, the more it reflects heat.

 The heat loss profile of your home is therefore largely a measure of how well insulated it is.
-And this is, in many cases, a balancing act between being able to absorb heat from the sun while also limiting how much heat escapes from your home.
+This is often a balancing act.
+You want to absorb heat from the sun while also keeping heat from escaping your home.

-Luckily, most of the heat in a reasonably insulated home is lost through windows and the roof – both of which are relatively straightforward to insulate by upgrading to newer, thicker windows and adding loft insulation.
+Most of the heat in a well-insulated home escapes through windows and the roof.
+You can fix this by upgrading to newer, thicker windows and adding insulation in the attic.

-What’s more, any walls shared with neighbours don’t usually lose a great deal of heat because neighbours usually heat their side of the wall too.
+Walls shared with neighbors don’t lose much heat.
+This is because neighbors usually heat their side of the wall as well.

 Radiator sizes